 כל האומר דבר בשם אומרו מביא גאולה לעולם

 “Anyone who says something in the name of another brings redemption to the world.”
-(Megilah 16a and Chullen 104b)
+(Megilah 16a and Chullin 104b)

-For over 50 years… The American Rabbi has produced a print journal for rabbis to share their writings and chomer lidrush.
-We have now evolved into a robust online resource where our community of talented spiritual leaders connect with one another to share their sermons, Divrei Torah, anecdotes, liturgical kavanot, wedding talks, and much, much more.
+For over 60 years, the American Rabbi produced a printed journal for rabbis to share their writings and chomer lidrush.
+We have now evolved into a robust online resource where a growing community of thoughtful spiritual leaders connect with one another to share their Torah, sermons, anecdotes, liturgical kavanot, wedding talks, and much more.

 Previous Publishers of The American Rabbi: